McCormick & Company: Acquisitions

 In 2011, the company acquired Kitchen Basics, an Ohio-based brand of shelf-stable liquid stock, for $38 million.
 During that year, it also acquired Kamis S.A., a privately held Polish company with leading brands in spices, seasonings, mustards and other flavor products in Poland for $291 million.
 It also bought an 85% stake in Kohinoor Speciality Foods India for $115 million, a joint venture with India-based Kohinoor Foods Limited to market and sell basmati and ready-to-eat food products in India.

 In mid-2013, the company completed its acquisition of Wuhan Asia-Pacific Condiments Co.
 Ltd. (WAPC), a seasoning manufacturer in the central region of China with the Daqiao and ChuShiLe bouillon products.

 In June 2015, McCormick purchased Stubb's marinades, BBQ Sauce and rubs for $100 million.

 In December 2015, McCormick announced that Lawrence E. Kurzius, head of global operations, would become CEO effective February 2016.
 Kurzius was a leader at McCormick for 12 years before the announcement and previously held positions at Uncle Ben's, Mars Inc., and Quaker Oats Company.

 The company dropped its bid to acquire Premier Foods in April 2016 after determining that Premier's asking price would not benefit shareholders.

 Late in 2016, the company acquired Enrico Giotti SpA, a private Italian flavorings company, in a $127 million deal.

 In 2017, McCormick purchased Reckitt Benckiser's Food Division ("RB Foods").
 At over four billion dollars, it topped Lawry's acquisition a decade earlier to become the largest acquisition in the company's history.
 The addition of French's and Frank's RedHot to McCormick's global portfolio represent the second and third largest brands, respectively, behind the McCormick brand.

 In November 2020, McCormick agreed to buy Cholula Hot Sauce from L Catterton.
 In December 2020, McCormick acquired FONA, a leading North American manufacturer of flavors.

+In March 2026, Unilever announced that it was merging its foods business with McCormick & Company, as part of the restructuring of a portfolio with revenues exceeding $20 billion.